How to tunnel ExpressVPN (and other VPNs) over a Shadowsocks proxy (OpenVPN over SOCKS5). Instructions for Windows and Mac.

 Update – After writing this tutorial, I got some feedback from someone who had a DNS leak using Windows 10.
 If you are using Windows 8 or Windows 10, you may need to add one more line to the config file to stop DNS leaks.

-Add the following line (not shown in the above photo)
+Add the following line (not shown in the above photo) if you are using Windows 10.

 This paramter to block outside DNS requires OpenVPN version 2.3.9 or higher.
 You may need to update your OpenVPN client if you are using an older version.
 Alternatively, you can use this plugin for older versions.